 These Are a Few of My Favorite Things

-I am currently working on completing a book that focuses on how I worked through a lot of my dissociative amnesia as well as years of very damaging psychotherapy.
+I am currently working on completing a book that focuses on how things looked and felt for me at first and how I worked through a lot of damaging therapy as well as decades of dissociative amnesia.

 In the meantime, this section hopefully can help.